arvindraj-lab/ml-planning/.github/ISSUE_TEMPLATE/dlaas-egress-github-template.md

 ## For IBM Support to fill in:

+Please supply the following:

+- Customer name:
+- WML Instance ID:

 ### Select the WML location

 - [ ] Dallas
 - [ ] London
+- [ ] Frankfurt (scoring only, no deep learning)
+- [ ] Tokyo (scoring only, no deep learning)

 ### White list selection